The Principal Dev – Masterclass for Tech Leads

 -I Prints custom releasenote urls alongside each container with updates in CLI output (requires urls.list).

--l Only update if label is set.
+-l Only include containers with label set.
 See readme.

 -m Monochrome mode, no printf colour codes and hides progress bar.